DAKSHA2001/Ada-Boost-Implementation/README.md

 # Ada-Boost-Implementation
-Program showing the training of an AdaBoost Model in Machine Learning
+Program showing the implementation of an AdaBoost Model in Machine Learning